G

 Q: What is a Work Breakdown Structure?

-A: A Work Breakdown Structure is a hierarchical breakdown of total project scope into smaller, manageable parts used for planning, control, and reporting.
+A: A Work Breakdown Structure is a hierarchical breakdown of total project scope into smaller, manageable parts used for planning, control, estimation, and reporting.

 FAQ